McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableLanguageSwitchingButton = false
   # Hide breadcrumbs in the header and only show the current page title
   disableBreadcrumb = true
-  # If set to true, prevents Hugo from including the mermaid module if not needed (will reduce load times and traffic)
+  # If set to true, prevents Hugo from including the Mermaid module if not needed (will reduce load times and traffic)
   disableMermaid = false
-  # Specifies the remote location of the mermaid js
+  # Specifies the remote location of the Mermaid js
   customMermaidURL = "https://unpkg.com/mermaid@8.8.0/dist/mermaid.min.js"
-  # Initialization parameter for mermaid, see mermaid documentation
+  # Initialization parameter for Mermaid, see Mermaid documentation
   mermaidInitialize = "{ \"theme\": \"default\" }"
   # Hide Next and Previous page buttons normally displayed full height beside content
   disableNextPrev = true